mikejr83/TLMReaderLib/docs/byteFormat.md

 ## Data Blocks

-Then it repreat a 20 byte block:
+After the header blocks data repreats in a 20 byte block:

 | Byte Offset | Description |
 | ----------- | ----------- |